 Improves insulin sensitivity

-Researchers are narrowing in on inflammation as the cause of certain health conditions such as heart disease, autoimmune disorders, and even asthma and allergies.
+Researchers are focusing on inflammation as the cause of certain health conditions such as heart disease, autoimmune disorders, and even asthma and allergies.
 But weight training may help to counteract that inflammation.
 In a study from researchers at the Mayo Clinic, women who lifted weights had lower levels of inflammation than their peers who did not.

 Weight training exercises such as squats or bicep curls strengthen the muscles we use to do things in our daily lives, like lift groceries out of the trunk or navigate an icy sidewalk.
 According to the National Council on Aging, falls are the leading cause of death by injury and the most common cause of non-fatal hospital admissions for older adults.
 You know what can prevent falls?
 Better balance.
 And that's a direct result of greater strength.